-Should there not be enough room to hold all the bit code corresponding to the Base 10 <expression> (i.e., should the signal length be too short), the excess digits of the Base 10 <expression> will be ignored.
+When there not be enough room to hold all the bit code corresponding to the Base 10 <expression>, the excess digits of the Base 10 <expression> will be ignored.

 Signals are considered as 1 when ON and 0 when OFF.